tomassirio/database-scanner-ataccama/README.md

  - Open a terminal

+ - run sh build.sh

+ Alternatively you can run it with the following commands:

  - Type `./mvnw package`

  - Run `docker-compose run` and after that `docker-compose up`

- _If you are running this project on a linux machine, don't forget to run the projects as root._
+ Note 1: _If you are running this project on a linux machine, don't forget to run the projects as root._

+ Note 2: _The project needs the mysql service to be down, check that out if it doesn't build_

  To open the app get on your favourite Browser and go to `http://localhost:8080/swagger-ui.html#/`

 <H3>REST API</H3>

-The followings urls are the endpoints created for this excercise with it's HTTP method next to it:
+The followings urls are the endpoints created for this exercise with it's HTTP method next to it:

 <H6>Instance-info-controller</H6>